Elmira College Center for Mark Twain Studies Strategic Plan 2026-2028

 Quarry Farm

-• Upgrade all electrical systems at Quarry Farm.
-This will be funded by the Quarry Farm
+• Repair the southern border wall at Quarry Farm.
+This will be funded by the Quarry Farm Foundation.

 C. Improve the Quarry Farm experience for all residents